gianmarcoalberti/GmAMisc/README.md

 <br>

 `kwPlot()`: function for visually displaying Kruskal-Wallis test's results.
-The function allows allows to perform Kruskal-Wallis test, and to display the test's results in a plot along with boxplots.
+The function allows to perform Kruskal-Wallis test, and to display the test's results in a plot along with boxplots.
 The boxplots display the distribution of the values of the two samples, and jittered points represent the individual observations.
 At the bottom of the chart, the test statistics (H) is reported, along with the degrees of freedom and the associated p value.
 Setting the parameter 'posthoc' to TRUE, the Dunn's test is performed (with Bonferroni adjustment by default): a dot chart is returned, as well as a list of p-values (2-sided).
 In the dot chart, a RED line indicates the 0.05 threshold.
 The groups compared on a pairwise basis are indicated on the left-hand side of the chart.

 <br>